mfurlong64/squarzio/README.md

 # Sqarzio
+- Your brand new virtual pal.
-- Virtual pal web application utilizing Unity 2D and Javascript.
+- Sqarzio is a web application that utilizes Unity 2D, Javascript, and Api.ai.

 # Members
 - Sam Heinz